 You are dealing with serious addiction or have substance abuse issues

-As a rule, we do not work with very sick people.
+As a rule, we do not work with very sick people (mentally or physically).

 Not everyone is a candidate for retreats involving psychedelic drugs.
 As a general guideline, people who have cognitive and emotional conditions associated with dis-organized or diminished ego strength are not good candidates for pharmaco-assisted retreats with psychedelics.
 Contraindications include people with personality disorders, bipolar, psychotic or schizophrenic tendencies.

 It is also important to note that psilocybin does not have what would be considered as a strong psychedelic effect on everyone.
 People who have very strong ego defences, who find find it hard to surrender, or those with a very dominant rational mind, can sometimes have a less powerful experience.
 The psychedelic experience is not for everyone, it can sometimes be frightening, but as Joseph Campbell put it: "The cave you fear to enter holds the treasure you seek".
 This is very true of the psychedelic experience.
 The client must be willing to face their own traumas and shadow, and this is not always easy.

 - The cutting edge scientific studies on psilocybin show an overall increase in openness in participants, an increase in connectedness ( to oneself, others and the natural world), and an increase in functional and structural neuro-plasticity.
 This means that psilocybin can help people break or change patterns in their life.
 Psilocybin can also help people to accept, rather than to avoid, repressed emotions.